Ouranosinc/ESPO-G/README.md

     2026-02-03: Ran with env xscen-0.13 env for lait-C3.

-### ESPO-G6-C3-P2100 v1
+### ESPO-G6-P2100 v1

 ESPO-G6-C3-P2100 is a small ensemble of CMIP6 simulations extending to 2300 with variables for minimum daily temperature, maximum daily temperature and daily precipitation (tasmin, tasmax, pr).
-Beyond the ensemble composition, the main difference with ESPO6 v1 is the reference dataset, updated to the latest version of the Canadian Surface Reanalysis (CaSR v3.2).
+Beyond the ensemble composition, the main difference with ESPO v1 is the reference dataset, updated to the latest version of the Canadian Surface Reanalysis (CaSR v3.2).

-Changes from ESPO6 v1.0:
+Changes from ESPO v1.0:

 * Covers the period from 1950 to 2300;
 * Reference dataset updated from CaSR v2.1 to CaSR v3.2;
 * Fix bug on adapt freq (https://github.com/Ouranosinc/ESPO-G/issues/8)
 * Workflow executed using [snakemake](https://snakemake.readthedocs.io/)
-* Data is available on PAVICS: TODO.
+* Data is available on PAVICS: https://pavics.ouranos.ca/twitcher/ows/proxy/thredds/catalog/birdhouse/disk3/ouranos/ESPO-G/ESPO-G6-post2100_v1.0/catalog.html

 Branch: `post-2100-narval`